 Therefore, the unique feature making the Palma v.2 interesting in this context, is its potential to function as a threshold of sorts.
-As long as its value lies under 1, differences are slight.
+As long as its value lies under 1, numerical differences are slight.
 However, as soon as the threshold of 1 is surpassed, its values increase very quickly.
-As stated above, world average for the Palma v.2 is 1.
+As stated earlier, world average for the Palma v.2 is 1.
 Of the 116 countries in the sample, half have a Palma v.2 above 1 (57 countries), some significantly so (the Latin American and some Southern African countries, up to 7 in South Africa).
-In this sense, a Palma v.2 of 1 could be a signaling limit for excessive inequality: when the top 5 percent of income earners keep a larger share of total income than the bottom 40 percent, it is "too much" and alarming inequality and concentration levels have been reached.
-Subsequent thresholds might indicate the urgency with which this excessive inequality must be addressed (e.g. Palma v.2 above 2: prioritize; above 3: top priority...)
-While countries might have their idiosyncratic tolerance for inequality, the Palma v.2=1 lends itself as an upper bound to be aspired (e.g. as an objective for post-Millennium Development Goal indicators), besides being an intuitive and "catchy" relationship to remember also for lay persons.
+In this sense, a Palma v.2 of 1 could be a signalling limit for excessive inequality: when the top 5 per cent of income earners keep a larger share of total income than the bottom 40 per cent, it is 'too much' and alarming inequality and concentration levels have been reached.
+Subsequent thresholds might indicate the urgency with which this excessive inequality must be addressed (e.g. Palma v.2 above 2: prioritize; above 3: top priority.)
+While countries might have their idiosyncratic tolerance for inequality, the Palma v.2=1 lends itself as an upper bound to be aspired to (e.g. as an objective for the forthcoming Sustainable Development Goal indicators), besides being an intuitive and 'catchy' relationship to remember also for lay persons.
 Considering the concentration of income at the top of even the highest decile, it seems useful to combine such a measure with the Palma ratio.

 It should be clear by now that inequality differences are largely decided in the extremes of the distribution, highly concentrated at the smallest fractions of the top.
-Is this a pattern reinforced over time, i.e. have the tails diverged over the last decades while the middles' share has simultaneously become more homogenous?
+Is this a pattern reinforced over time, i.e. have the tails diverged over the last decades while the middle's share has simultaneously become consolidated?

-4.3 Developments within the Top Income Shares over Time
+4.3 Developments within the top income shares over time

-That Lakner and Milanovic (2013) find 44 percent of the increase of global income between 1988 and 2008 to go to the top 5 percent of world population points towards a divergence of the tails.
-The four developing countries that are represented in the WYD dataset by ventiles from 1988-2008 (Colombia, Pakistan, Philippines and Thailand) testify to these trends.
-Although this sample of four countries is obviously too small to make any generalizations, its income distribution develops exactly as we would expect from our hypotheses: the middle groups remain relatively stable (their share drops slightly from an average of 50.6 percent in 1988 to 50 percent in 2008), while the top increases its share mostly at the expense of the bottom (poorest four deciles see their share shrink from 16 percent in 1988 to 14.7 percent in 2008), shifting the gain mostly onto the highest ventile (from 22.3 percent in 1988 to 23.8 percent in 2008).
+That Lakner and Milanovic (2013) find 44 per cent of the increase of global income between 1988 and 2008 to go to the top 5 per cent of world population points towards a divergence of the tails.
+The four developing countries that are represented in the WYD dataset by ventiles from 1988-2008 (Colombia, Pakistan, Philippines, and Thailand) testify to these trends, as Figure 7 illustrates.
+Although this sample of four countries is obviously too small to make any generalizations, its income distribution develops exactly as we would expect from our hypotheses: the middle groups remain relatively stable (their share drops slightly from an average of 50.6 per cent in 1988 to 50 per cent in 2008), while the top increases its share mostly at the expense of the bottom (poorest four deciles see their share shrink from 16 per cent in 1988 to 14.7 per cent in 2008), shifting the gain mostly onto the highest ventile (from 22.3 per cent in 1988 to 23.8 per cent in 2008).
 The subsample's Palma v.2 increases from 1.5 to 1.93 over the period considered.
 Their 19th ventile, on the other hand, remains extremely stable, confirming that the increase at the top comes at the expense of the bottom.

-Information about this fraction of the income distribution is only available for a small subset of countries, so no generalizations about the world distribution can be made on the basis of the available evidence, especially considering that this subset is comprised mainly by the rich/OECD countries, of which at least the European subset (especially the Northern European ones) are less unequal than the world average.
+&lt;sup>25 Information about this fraction of the income distribution is only available for a small subset of countries, so no generalizations about the world distribution can be made on the basis of the available evidence, especially considering that this subset is comprised mainly by the rich OECD countries, of which at least the European subset (especially the Northern European ones) are less unequal than the world average.